 Compliance with UOS Publication Standards

-1. Authors should adhere to the standards and submission guidelines specified by the UOSJHSS and the UOSJSLS and should be committed to the principles of ethical research and ethical publication norms.
+1. Authors should adhere to the standards and submission guidelines specified by the UoS (JSIS) and should be committed to the principles of ethical research and ethical publication norms.

-2. Authors must confirm that they meet the UOSJHSS' and the UOSJSLS' criteria for authorship.
+2. Authors must confirm that they meet the UoS (JSIS) criteria for authorship.

 3. Authors of original research work should present an accurate account of the work and an appropriate discussion of its significance.